-There were 98 new applications for aquaculture licences in Castlemaine Harbour, up to 2018, comprising 91 applications for oyster cultivation, six applications for mussel cultivation and one application for both oyster and mussel cultivation.
-In addition, five licensees have applied for licence reviews to add oysters to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities in Castlemaine Harbour SAC and SPA (Natura Sites) - August 2018 [Accessed 08/04/19]).
-There are now currently 14 new applications for aquaculture licenses in Castlemaine Harbour comprising 12 applications for oyster cultivation (11 bag and trestle and 1 bottom cultivation) and two applications for mussel cultivation (1 long-line cultivation and 1 bottom culture cultivation).
-In addition, two licensees have applied for license reviews to add oysters on trestles to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities (with particular reference to applications received subsequent to the Appropriate Assessment in 2018) in Castlemaine Harbour SAC and SPA (Natura Sites) - July 2019 [Accessed 30/08/19]).
+There were 14 new applications for aquaculture licenses in Castlemaine Harbour comprising 12 applications for oyster cultivation (11 bag and trestle and 1 bottom cultivation) and two applications for mussel cultivation (1 long-line cultivation and 1 bottom culture cultivation).
+In addition, two licensees have applied for license reviews to add oysters on trestles to their existing mussel sites (DAFM Appropriate Assessment Conclusion Statement for Aquaculture Activities (with particular reference to applications received subsequent to the Appropriate Assessment in 2018) in Castlemaine Harbour SAC and SPA (Natura Sites) - October 2019 [Accessed 10/01/20]).